rapidsai/cudf/docs/dask_cudf/source/best_practices.rst

 `The design of Dask DataFrame <https://docs.dask.org/en/stable/dataframe-design.html#dask-dataframe-design>`__ makes it advantageous to work with data that is already sorted along its index at creation time.
-For most other cases, it's best to avoid sorting unless the logic of your workflow makes global ordering absolutely necessary.
+For most other cases, it is best to avoid sorting unless the logic of the workflow makes global ordering absolutely necessary.

-If the purpose of your :func:`sort_values` operation is to ensure that all unique values in ``by`` will be moved to the same output partition, then `shuffle
+If the purpose of a :func:`sort_values` operation is to ensure that all unique values in ``by`` will be moved to the same output partition, then `shuffle
 <https://docs.dask.org/en/stable/generated/dask.dataframe.DataFrame.shuffle.html>`__
 is often the better option.